"Proudly Serving the Community 1981"

 When a vacancy occurs, the members of MAAAC may recommend names for consideration as replacements.
 The officers consist of the Chair, Vice-Chair, Secretary, Treasurer and Parliamentarian.
 The duties of the officers are those normally associated with such positions in accordance with generally accepted parliamentary procedures.

-$100 annual membership dues are required by all members to be paid in full by October of each calendar year; a member may be placed within inactive status upon accumulating a maximum of four (4) absences within a calendar year; in order to resume active membership, inactive members are eligible to reapply during a future election season, only if the maximum of 25 member capacity has not been met.
+A member may be placed within inactive status upon accumulating a maximum of four (4) absences within a calendar year; in order to resume active membership, inactive members are eligible to reapply during a future election season, only if the maximum of 25 member capacity has not been met.

 Click here now for your MAAAC Council Member Application